Pxomox-Astronomy-Lab/proxmox-astronomy-lab/README.md

 ---

+# ⚠ Disclaimer

+This project is a transparent, living process where we document our successes and our mistakes.
+We follow real-world ITIL project management principles, but this is also a learning experience.
+We show our work warts and all for transparency.
+Mistakes and course corrections are part of the process, and that's intentional.

+🔹 Security policies and best practices should not be blindly lifted from this repo.
+Every lab has unique needs, and configurations here are tailored to our environment.
+Always review and adapt security measures accordingly.

+---

 ## **🤖 AI Ethics & Responsible Research**

 The Proxmox Astronomy Lab integrates AI/ML-enhanced signal processing, automation, and research workflows, but with a strong commitment to ethical AI practices.
 AI is a tool to enhance scientific discovery, not to replace rigorous analysis or responsible decision-making.